 The largest gold medal award is $1 million, payable to the athlete who claims an individual gold medal at the Olympic Games.
 The smallest is a $10,000 windfall for an individual gold medallist at the SEA Games.
 The value of the awards varies with the respective Games, with the Olympic Games providing significantly higher payouts.
 The awards also vary, based on individual medals versus team event or team sports medals.

 There are ceilings on the awards.
 Athletes will be entitled to awards up to a maximum of three individual gold medals won at the SEA Games, up to two individual gold medals won at the Commonwealth Games and the Asian Games, and the first individual gold medal won at the Olympic Games.
 All awards are presented to the winning athlete, not the National Sports Association but it is mandatory for all athletes to plough back a certain percentage of the MAP awards to their National Sports Association for future training and development.
 All awards are taxable.

-The Tote Board/Singapore Pools (Pte) Ltd is the primary sponsor of the SNOC MAP awards.
+The Tote Board family comprising Tote Board, Singapore Pools and the Singapore Turf Club is the primary sponsor of the SNOC MAP awards.

 The MAP 2012-2015 applies to the Rio 2016 Olympic Games.